-We see the reality of stage coach rides, wagon trains and pony express.
+We see the reality of stagecoach rides, wagon trains, and the Pony Express.

-He is one of the survivors of this rough and tumble hard existence.
+He is one of the survivors of this rough and tumble-hard existence.
 He started out as a placer miner and went on to have real estate holdings and operate a livery stable.
-He also operated a stage coach line.
+He also operated a stagecoach line.
 John McClintock lived to publish this book at the age of 92.
 He was as sharp as ever and credited with a "remarkable memory".
-This is more than believable by the precise dates throughout the book.
+This is more than believable because of the precise dates throughout the book.

 Much of the book is also based on articles he previously wrote and the many notes and chronicles he had.
-His attention to detail leads to the reader to believe that every word is the true unvarnished fact, brilliantly recalled.
-This is a wonderful first hand account.
+His attention to detail leads the reader to believe that every word is a true unvarnished fact, brilliantly recalled.
+This is a wonderful first-hand account.

 Take a look at what really happened to Wild Bill Hickok who was assassinated in Deadwood.
 The event is detailed in McClintock's book.
 Calamity Jane was a real person and associated with Wild Bill.
 Maybe some of the heroic attributes we assign to these people from rumor are not so well deserved.
 Are they good guys or bad guys?
 Read the accounts that McClintock presents and you be the judge.